sosgasm/ArcaPie/README.md

 My idea of an arcade box was simple: A square or rectangle shaped box with a cut out window for a small monitor.
 ![Cutout for monitor](https://www.prisamsterdam.com/img/arcapie/frontbox.jpg)

-#####Cut out six rectangles to create the box:
+##### Cut out six rectangles to create the box:
-* Cut out 6 rectangles with the following  dimensions: <todo:insert dimensions>
+* With a table saw, cut out 6 rectangles with the following  dimensions: <todo:insert dimensions>
 * Smoothen them with sandpaper
 * Take one of the plywood with dimensions <todo: insert dimensions>
 * Lay the front on the monitor on the plank to draw the outline
 * Cut out the outline to create the placeholder for the monitor

-#####Decoration:
+##### Decoration:
-* Paint the plywood.
-Maybe cut out a little outline for the monitor.
+* I used black paint to paint the plywood.
+Also cut an outline for the monitor.
 As you can see in the picture I also cut out an outline and painted it silver.
-The stickers are for decoration
+The stickers are also for decoration, be creative

 ## License